National Agency for the Prohibition of Traffic in Persons and Other Related Matters (NAPTIP), Nigeria

 As previously stated NAPTIP works with various local and international partners.
 It is also worth highlighting that this practice enables victims to directly report instances of trafficking through a central database situated in the NAPTIP Monitoring Centre, which stores information on victims and traffickers.

-More recently, NAPTIP has struggled in maintaining its funding and capacities, thus setting a worrying precedent for the organisation's future success.
-Funding for protective services has not increased while victims' shelters have not been well maintained or provided limited reintegration, according to the 2012 US State Department Trafficking in Persons Report.
+More recently, funding for protective services has been limited and the shelters have maintained or provided limited reintegration, according to the 2012 US State Department Trafficking in Persons Report.
 Greater funding for prosecution of trafficking offenders as well as improved victims' care should be priorities going forward, as well as increased interaction and support between NAPTIP and other government agencies.

 - HEAD OFFICE

 GRA, Benin City,

 P.O.
 Box 267, Edo State

 - UYO OFFICE